hehahe/typora-TyProAction/README.md

 Directly download `Typro-Update-Vxxx.exe` from `Release`, just run it and you're ready to upgrade with `ONE CLICK`!

-And enjoy the ultimate `Automatic Update` (Btea) experience at the same time!
+And enjoy the ultimate `Automatic Update` (Beta) experience at the same time!

 > Notes.
 >